On the cone of weighted graphs generated by triangles: Introduction

 \subsection{Graph decompositions}

-A graph $G=(V,E)$ has an $F$-\emph{decomposition} if its edge set $E$ can be partitioned by subgraphs, each isomorphic to $F$.
-The first interesting case occurs when $F=K_3$, a triangle.
+An $F$-\emph{decomposition} of a graph $G=(V,E)$ is a partition of its edge set $E$ into (edge sets of) subgraphs, each isomorphic to $F$.
+We consider the case $F=K_3$, and also refer to a $K_3$-decomposition as a triangle decomposition.
 A triangle decomposition of $K_n$ is equivalent to a Steiner triple system of order $n$, which exists if and only if $n \equiv 1$ or $3 \pmod{6}$.
-It is NP-complete to decide whether an arbitrary graph $G$ has a triangle decomposition; see \cite{DT}.

-For the existence of a triangle decomposition of $G$, it is necessary that every vertex of $G$ have even degree and that $|E|$ be divisible by three.
-These are `arithmetic' necessary conditions.
-It is also necessary that $G \in \tau_n$.
-This is a `geometric' necessary condition.
-In fact, we say that a (nonnegative weighted) graph has a \emph{fractional triangle decomposition} if and only if it belongs to $\tau_n$.
-A few recent papers have explored fractional triangle decompositions.
-The paper \cite{MvB} studies the case of planar graphs $G$.
-For dense graphs, Dross in \cite{Dross} obtains a minimum degree threshold sufficient for the existence of a fractional triangle decomposition.
+A \emph{fractional} $K_3$-\emph{decomposition} of $G$ is an assignment of nonnegative real weights to the triangles in $G$ such that, for every edge $e$ of $G$, the sum of weights assigned to triangles containing $e$ equals $1$.
+From our formulation above, $G$ has a fractional $K_3$-decomposition if and only if it belongs to the cone $\tau_n$.
+For dense graphs $G$, the recent paper \cite{DP} establishes the current record minimum degree threshold for existence of a fractional triangle decomposition.
+Here and in what follows, $\delta(G)$ denotes the minimum degree of $G$.